-The following workshops and tutorials have been accepted for co-location with ICBO during the Joint Ontology Workshops of the Bolzano Summer of Knowledge.
+The following workshops and tutorials are being co-located with ICBO during the Joint Ontology Workshops of the Bolzano Summer of Knowledge.

 *** Registration for workshops is open at https://summerofknowledge.inf.unibz.it/registration/ ***